GoingOffRoading/Boilest-Scaling-Video-Encoder/Worker/Scripts/readme.md

 - [ ] When printing results, or the hold because of queue, print a timestamp
 - [ ] When printing results, print the size delta on the encoded file
 - [ ] Add timestamps to when tasks start and stop, or a duration on how long something has taken, tbd
+- [ ] Consider adding additional logic on the DB check to check for the DB, then table, then fields